-Harvey Barnes: Barnsley sign Leicester City midfielder on loan
+Mamadou Thiam: Barnsley sign Dijon forward and Leicester's Harvey Barnes on loan

 - From the section Football

-Barnsley have signed Leicester City midfielder Harvey Barnes on a season-long loan deal.
+Barnsley have signed Senegalese forward Mamadou Thiam on a three-year contract, plus Leicester City midfielder Harvey Barnes on a season-long loan deal.

-The 19-year-old spent the end of last season on loan at League One MK Dons, scoring six goals in 21 league games.
+Thiam, 22, arrives from French Ligue 1 club Dijon, having netted nine times in 38 games on loan at Clermont last term.

-Barnes has played once for the Foxes, coming off the bench in the Champions League defeat by Porto in November 2016.
+Barnes, 19, spent the end of the 2016-17 season on loan at MK Dons, scoring six goals in 21 League One games.

-He could make his debut for the Tykes in Saturday's home game against Ipswich.
+Barnes has featured once for the Foxes, coming off the bench in the Champions League loss to Porto in November 2016.

 Find all the latest football transfers on our dedicated page.